A Guide to 100% Mortgages

 There are several advantages to getting a 100% mortgage, such as:

-Get on the property ladder sooner
+Getting on the property ladder sooner

 Especially if you’re a first time buyer, saving enough money for a deposit can seem out of reach.
 The biggest advantage of a 100% mortgage is that you can buy your home much faster.
 This means you can get on the property ladder earlier and also secure your home before there are any potential price increases.
+Discover government home-buying schemes in 2026 to explore other ways to get on the property ladder sooner.

 Even without a down payment, you start building equity in your home from the moment you start making mortgage payments.
 Once your introductory mortgage deal ends, you might be able to remortgage to a better deal.

-Money goes towards your home rather than renting
+Ensuring your money goes towards your home rather than renting

 Each month when you pay toward your mortgage, you are taking steps to own your property outright rather than paying rent to a landlord.
 You’ll have long-term stability and the ability to personalise your own home without any restrictions imposed by renting a private property (subject to conditions within your lease, where applicable).